neurodesk/neurodeskedu/_sources/tutorials/programming/matlab.md

   A tutorial for setting up your matlab license on Neurodesk.
 ---

+# Matlab

+A tutorial for setting up your matlab license on Neurodesk.

 > _This tutorial was created by Fernanda L. Ribeiro._
 >